 Luckily, in my opinion, there are few weaknesses.
 A very important strength of Old Key West is its cost.
 No, not the one Disney charges–that one is absurd.
 The cost you *can* pay if you know what you’re doing.
 If you’re a Disney Vacation Club member, you likely know that the point chart at Old Key West is very favorable to members.
 For this same reason, it’s also really favorable to non-members who rent Disney Vacation Club points!

-It’s not unrealistic to expect to stay at Old Key West for less than $150/night if you rent Disney Vacation Club points during the week in one of the lower seasons.
+It’s not unrealistic to expect to stay at Old Key West for less than $150/night by renting Disney Vacation Club points, which we highly recommend during the week in one of the lower seasons.
 In addition to that, since Old Key West is one of the larger and less popular resorts, it’s one of the first resorts (along with Disney’s Saratoga Springs Resort & Spa) to receive the deepest discounts through Pin Codes and other targeted discounts (even with these, it’s still usually much cheaper to rent points).

 If you expanded those rankings beyond Disney Vacation Club resorts, Old Key West would do much better.
 Rooms at Old Key West can frequently be had for Moderate rates by following our tips for renting DVC points, and Old Key West would likely be at the top of my Moderate Resort Rankings.